 In this matter, the information from the suspended license will still be used, including all pertinent information.

 International Driving Permit (IDP): This is for those who have driver’s licenses from other countries and wish to drive in the US without obtaining a state’s driver’s license.
-To purchase this type of insurance, it will have to be allowed by the insurance company and the state in which it is being issued.
+It will have to be allowed by the insurance company and the state in which it is being issued to purchase this type of insurance.
+However, the IDP may not be recognized in all states, so the person must research to ensure they are adequately covered before purchasing insurance.

 In any case, you will need some proper, recognizable form of identification, such as a birth certificate, to obtain motorcycle insurance without a license.
 There may also be rules or regulations unique to each state that must be followed to purchase insurance without a state driver’s license or endorsement.